-The Energy Co-op of Vermont is different from other oil dealers in the state because we’re owned by our 2,000 members.
-Our business goal is not to maximize profit, but rather to provide the best value and benefits we can for our members.
+The Energy Co-op of Vermont is different from other oil and home fuel dealers in Vermont because we are member-owned.
+Our business goal is not to maximize profit but to provide the best value and benefits for our over 2000 members.

-There are more than 250 co-ops and Credit Unions in Vermont.
-Together, Vermont's co-ops have more than two billion dollars in annual revenues and more than 300,000 member-owners.
+There are more than 250 Co-ops and Credit Unions in Vermont.
+Vermont's co-ops have more than two billion dollars in annual revenues and more than 300,000 member-owners.

-All co-ops are guided by seven internationally recognized principles:
+All co-ops (including the Energy Co-op of Vermont) are guided by seven internationally recognized principles:

 Voluntary and Open Membership